 The mission of Grow50 is to stimulate emerging businesses in the Pacific Northwest to benefit the local economy.
 Our long-term goal is to help grow 50 companies within 10 years.

 Above left, is a photo of three of the middle-schoolers that took part in a Coding Bootcamp during the last week of August.
-The Bootcamp was a pre-curser to a Start-up Weekend on September 26, which David is calling HacktheCD.
-And below, David can be seen recognizing the achievement of another group of youngsters.
+The Bootcamp was a pre-curser to a Start-up Weekend on September 26.
+A special shout-out to Coding Dojo who provided patient instructors on a pro-bono basis.
+And below right, David recognizes the achievement of a group of impressive young coders; while below left, another group proudly shows off their Certificates of Completion.
 For many of these future techies, this is their first taste of coding, and just maybe its their first step on the road to producing a string of video game hits by 2023.

 The Grow50® Consortium was started in 2013 by Jonathan Copley, a former managing consulting partner with both Andersen and Deloitte.
 Jonathan is currently the CEO of business consulting firm CFOCare Inc. The Grow50 Consortium does not generate revenue directly from its collective activities as a consortium.
 The Grow50® Consortium is a voluntary organization comprised of firms from multiple professions each with professional rules and regulations.
 CFOCare Inc.‘s role as organizer of the Consortium is limited to basic administrative duties.
 Each member firm in the Grow50® Consortium is solely responsible for its own professional conduct.
 CFOCare Inc. does not assume any liability for the activities of other firms.